lxl-max/image-segmentation/docs/index.md

 6. Finding unknown region by subtracting the foreground from the background.
 7. Marker labeling: assign an integer label to each connected region.
 8. Watershed process: begin with the label of unknown is 0, if their neighbours have multiple different kinds of labels, then set this pixel to -1.
 All of these pixels form the watershed line.

+### Assessment

 ---